Graduate Certificate of Palliative Care Nursing

 Course Duration

-The SVHS Palliative Care Nursing courses commence in February and conclude in December; courses are undertaken sequentially throughout the year.
+The SVHS Palliative Care Nursing courses commence in February and conclude in November of each year; courses are undertaken sequentially throughout the year.

-UNDA courses must be completed either concurrently with the SVHS courses or within 18 months from the acceptance into the Postgraduate Palliative Care Nursing Program.
+UNDA courses can be completed either concurrently with the SVHS courses or within 24 months from the acceptance into the Postgraduate Palliative Care Nursing Program.

 Nomenclature of Award